gridscale/terraform-provider-gridscale/website/docs/r/snapshotschedule.html.md

 # gridscale_snapshotschedule

 Provides a storage snapshot schedule resource.
-This can be used to create, modify and delete snapshot schedules.
+This can be used to create, modify, and delete snapshot schedules.

 ## Example Usage